Bavlinsky District: Becoming

 The first settlement on the territory of the present Bavlinsky district appeared in 1626.
 Its inhabitants lived in dugouts, traces of which have been preserved on the western bank of the Latiip River.
 It is believed that the pioneers - Yrys, Karman, Bibuldy - received official permission from Tsar Alexis of Russia to settle these territories in 1658.
 At the end of the 18th century, there were 34 households in Bavly with a population of about 200 people.
 On the whole the settlers largely consisted of Bashkirs and Yasak Tatars.
-These early settlers largely engaged in agriculture, animal husbandry, trade.
+These early settlers largely engaged in agriculture, animal husbandry, and trade.
 By the end of the 19th century, the number of farms in the settlement had increased to 274, and the Bavlinskaya volost consisted of eight adjacent villages.

 From 1850 to 1920 the territory of the region belonged to the Bugulma district of the Samara Governorate.
 From 1920 to 1930 it was a part of the Bugulma canton of the Tatar Autonomous Soviet Socialist Republic (TASSR).
 The districts were formed as independent administrative entities within the TASSR on August 10, 1930.
 As a result of the major territorial reform in 1965 initiated by the Presidium of the Supreme Soviet, the territories of Bavlinsky district were transferred to Bugulminsky District, but already on January 12, 1965, the Bavlinsky district would be reestablished with the village of Bavly as its administrative center.